-While Canada has a fantastic higher education system, many Canadian students may choose to come to the United States to attend college.
-Of course, however, American colleges and universities can be prohibitively expensive, making it difficult to finance a college degree in the U.S.
+While Canada has a fantastic higher education system, many Canadian students may choose to go to the United States to attend college.
+Of course, American colleges and universities can be prohibitively expensive, making it difficult to finance a college degree in the U.S.

 With tuition costing as much as $40,000 per year at some private universities in the United States, funding can be a challenge for most students and their families.
 Fortunately, there are options for Canadian students who want to attend school in the U.S.